-Chart organizes and graphically presents data in a way that makes it easy for users to see comparisons, trends, and patterns in data.
+Chart organizes and graphically presents data in a way that makes it easy for the report users to see comparisons, trends, and patterns in data.
 It represents the report data in a visually straightforward form.
-This topic introduces the elements and types of the Logi Report charts, how you can create and modify charts, format the chart elements, and other chart features.
+This topic introduces the elements and types of the Logi Report charts, how you can create and modify charts, format the chart elements, as well as other chart features.

 A chart is based on a chart platform.
 On the platform, chart paper, legend, and labels make up the normal chart.
 You can create a chart that contains only simple DBFields or summaries, or a complicated chart that contains DBFields, groups, summaries, and even formulas.
 Normally, you can represent the DBFields, summaries, and formulas in a chart using chart data markers, and use groups to produce category names and data series names.
 You can also use DBFields as category names.